 However, no matter what it has undergone, the cathedral has been able to recover and stands tall today.
 So tall in fact, that you are able to see it from almost anywhere in the entire city.

-Fun fact: the largest bell in the tower requires 16 bell ringers!
+The largest bell in the tower requires 16 bell ringers!

 THE VIRGIN MARY STATUE CHALLENGE